AppsFlyerSDK/appsflyer-sdkless-skadnetwork-client/README.md

 `app_id`       |   application id
-`sdk_version`  |   sdk or framework version for the request `af_timestamp` |   current time in miliseconds `af_sig`       |   Create an HMAC SHA256 signature by concatenating the values of the timestamp, dev key, app id, and AppsFlyer id: `HmacSHA256(af_timestamp + DevKey + app_id + uid)`
+`sdk_version`  |   sdk or framework version for the request `af_timestamp` |   current time in miliseconds `af_sig`       |   Create an HMAC SHA256 signature by concatenating the values of the timestamp, dev key, app id, and AppsFlyer id: `HmacSHA256(af_timestamp + app_id + uid)`

 app_id in a format - `"idxxxxxxx"`
-The HMAC is generated using SHA256 and uses the DevKey as the signature’s secret key.
+The HMAC is generated using SHA256 and uses the `DevKey` as the signature secret key.
 The account Dev Key is taken from the App Settings page in the AppsFlyer dashboard.

 ##### Example 1:
 ```